Documentation

 - "Find the process consuming the most memory and kill it."

-- "List all large files in /var/log."
+- "List all large files in C:\Logs or /var/log."

 Open Terminal